Tutorial: Modeling and Simulation of Fiber Amplifiers and Lasers

-This is part 5 of a tutorial on modeling of fiber amplifiers and lasers from Dr. Paschotta.
+This is part 5 of a tutorial on modeling and simulation of fiber amplifiers and lasers from Dr. Paschotta.
 The tutorial has the following parts:

 2: Optical channels